 Such divisions amongst us would be fatal to our peace of mind and might seriously stand in the way of the proper performance of our duty as the one great nation at peace, the one people holding itself ready to play a part of impartial mediation and speak the counsels of peace and accommodation, not as a partisan, but as a friend.

 French heavy cavalry march to war in August 1914.

 I venture, therefore, my fellow countrymen, to speak a solemn word of warning to you against that deepest, most subtle, most essential breach of neutrality which may spring out of partisanship, out of passionately taking sides.
 The United States must be neutral in fact as well as in name during these days that are to try men’s souls.
 We must be impartial in thought as well as action, must put a curb upon our sentiments as well as upon every transaction that might be construed as a preference of one party to the struggle before another.

 American neutrality would not last.
 Beginning in early 1915, Germany used submarines to blockade shipping to Britain and declared that even ships from neutral countries would be targeted.
 By 1917, attacks on Atlantic shipping had stepped up, threatening American vessels.
-The US severed diplomatic relations with Germany on February 3, 1917 and declared war on Germany a month later, on April 6.
+The US severed diplomatic relations with Germany on February 3, 1917 and declared war on Germany two months later, on April 6.